 - If that were so, Stein wouldn't have been able to resonate with Marie, and thus, won't have been affected by the madness of Medusa's snake.

 - My understanding of the situation is this: Sid said that soul perception and wireless communication is jammed on the island by the magnetic field's effects.
 It seems more like making it difficult than blocking the perception completely, since Maka(with very sharp soul perception) could sense Stein and Marie inside the field.
 Chain resonance did work on the island as demonstrated by Kilik and Ox.
 However within the field itself chain resonance was impossible so Maka&BlackStar&Kid had to go around the problem with Soul's piano.
 Soul resonance between meister-weapon pairs was never disabled.

 Excalibur and California

-In the anime during the scene they mentioned he was killed, he was shown with a small souvenier type Statue of Liberty sticking out of his forehead.
+- In the anime during the scene they mentioned he was killed, he was shown with a small souvenir type Statue of Liberty sticking out of his forehead.

 Spelling Kid's name